stellar-deprecated/sep24-demo-client/README.md

 ## Stellar SEP24 Demo Client has been deprecated

-The funcationality has been integrated into a wider tool found at https://github.com/stellar/stellar-demo-wallet For use, please see https://demo-wallet.stellar.org/
+The functionality has been integrated into a wider tool found at https://github.com/stellar/stellar-demo-wallet For use, please see https://demo-wallet.stellar.org/